AntonBiryukovUofC/unearthed-zinc/README.md

 However, that does not mean they will be useless in the production case scenario, where the crossvalidation / holdout scheme as well as training methodology
 (online vs static batch as we did in the competition is used).

-6. Moreover, all the submissions can be checked in the `results` folder.
+6. Moreover, all the submissions can be checked in the `results` folder, as well as `subs.xlsx` where I kept track of all submissions since you guys wanted to pick the best out of all.
 7. There's also a plentiful of notebooks with some experimental stacking codes, that were also used to create submissions midway in the competition, that are now basically deprecated and can be fully replaced with the methodology in p.3.
 You can find them under `notebooks`